UWA-IoT-training/MLBE-IoT/README.md

 ### Day 4
 Activity: Everyone to demo their device and describe

-1. Putting it all together: overview of end to end process (Melinda, Aiden)
+1. Putting it all together: overview of end to end process and requirements analysis activity (Melinda, Aiden)

 2. Describe/ demo 3D printing (Patrick, Aiden)